List of people from Toledo, Ohio

 The city of Toledo, Ohio, the largest city and the county seat of Lucas County, Ohio, is the birthplace and home of several notable individuals.
-This is a list of people from Toledo, Ohio and includes people that were born or lived in Toledo, Ohio and the surrounding area.
+This is a list of people from Toledo, Ohio and includes people that were born or lived in Toledo and the surrounding area.
 Individuals included in this listing are people presumed to be notable because they have received significant coverage in reliable sources that are independent of the subject.